vblanco20-1/vulkan-guide/docs/chapter-4/double_buffering.md

 nav_order: 10
 ---

-Before we start implementing descriptor sets to improve sending data to the gpu, there is something we have to do.
+Before we start implementing descriptor sets to improve sending data to the GPU, there is something we have to do.
 Right now, the engine will only execute one frame at a time, which is not optimal.
 While the GPU is busy drawing a frame, the CPU is waiting for that frame to end.
 Performance takes a huge hit here as the CPU will spend a lot of time waiting for the GPU.
 We are going to refactor a few things in the engine to implement double buffering for the rendering work.
-While the GPU is busy drawing frame N, the cpu will be preparing the work for frame N+1.
+While the GPU is busy drawing frame N, the CPU will be preparing the work for frame N+1.
 This way, the CPU will be doing work while the GPU is running, instead of waiting.
 This will not add extra latency, and will improve performance a lot.
-It is possible to make the CPU render ahead more frames, which can be useful if your cpu work is wildly varying, but in general, just overlapping the next frame will be enough and work well.
+It is possible to make the CPU render ahead more frames, which can be useful if your CPU work is wildly varying, but in general, just overlapping the next frame will be enough and work well.

 ## Object lifetime
-Most Vulkan objects are used while the Gpu is performing its rendering work, so it is not possible to modify or delete them while they are in use.
+Most Vulkan objects are used while the GPU is performing its rendering work, so it is not possible to modify or delete them while they are in use.
 An example of this is command buffers.
 Once you submit a command buffer into a queue, that buffer cant be reset or modified until the GPU has finished executing its commands.
 You can control this using Fences.
 If you submit a command buffer that will signal a fence, and then you wait until that fence is signaled, you can be sure that the command buffer can now be reused or modified.
 Its the same for the other objects related used in those commands.

 ## The Frame struct
-We are going to move a few of the rendering related structures from the core vulkanEngine class into a "Frame" struct.
+We are going to move a few of the rendering related structures from the core VulkanEngine class into a "Frame" struct.
 This way we can control their lifetime a bit better.

 `vk_engine.h`
 ```cpp